 “What’s in Cape Otway?”
 I asked Suraya.
 She had particularly wanted this stop.
 Usually, her travel style is très budget, but she was willing to fork out nearly A$20 for the admission fee at Cape Otway Lightstation.
 So I was curious.

 I can’t remember now, what her reply was.
-It’s probably something to do with the historical importance, because Suraya is the kind of traveller who reads history displays even more than I do.
+It was probably something to do with the historical importance, because Suraya is the kind of traveller who reads history displays even more than I do.
 But it was her next remark that convinced me, and it had nothing whatsoever to do with Australian history.

 “You’ll like it,” she said.
 She had already gone on the Great Ocean Road before I arrived, and had seen the approach to the lightstation.
 “It has this forest before you get there, where the trees are all white and with no leaves.
 It looks really creepy, like an enchanted forest.”

 Well, you don’t get to BFF status without knowing my oddball tastes exactly!
 I was sold.

 The admission fee to Cape Otway Lightstation isn’t cheap.
 The additional special tours are even more expensive.
 But, are they worth it?